blockchainsllc/in3-docs/docs/api-java.md

 Returns information about a uncle of a block number and uncle index position.

-Note: An uncle doesn’t contain individual transactions.
+Note: An uncle doesn't contain individual transactions.

  > public [`Block`](#class-block) getUncleByBlockNumberAndIndex([`long`](#class-long) block, [`int`](#class-int) pos);